Derroylo/gitpod-tool/README.md

 - [ ] Import/Export the database or create/restore Snapshots
 - [ ] Add the ability to save a file and/or folder as env variable
 - [ ] Add php modules via command
+- [ ] Implement a method to reuse the index for phpstorm within prebuilds (phpstorm can use a shared index)

 ## Documentation
 The documentation can be found under [GPT Documentation](https://derroylo.github.io).
 If you want to try it, open [Shopware workspace sample](https://github.com/Derroylo/shopware-workspace-sample) in gitpod.
 In the terminal type `gpt -h` to get a list of the available commands.